cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

   so you need a sandbox, or some way of faking it out irl

-# Step 1: Build an Adapter (a wrapper for the external API)
+# SUGGESTION: Build an Adapter (a wrapper for the external API)

 ```python
 class RealCargoAPI: